By Godfrey Ombogo | gombogo@rocketmail.com

 Didi says since 2015, when the boardwalk was built, they have made milestones, including reducing destruction and encroachment in the wetland, employment creation for youth and women, and increasing consciousness in the community on the need for wetland management.

 “The boardwalk has attracted many partners – both State and non-State operators.
-The Kisumu County government in partnership with other organisations has also offered trainings to our group,” he said.
+The Kisumu County government in partnership with other organisations has also offered trainings to our group,” she said.

 He hopes for more resources to extend the boardwalk’s activities in more areas and attract a larger number of tourists.